pythonanywhere/help_pages/articles/UploadingAndDownloadingFiles.md

 ##SFTP (paying accounts only)

 If you have a paid account, you can use SFTP, which is a form of FTP-over-SSH.

+The SSH server for your account depends on which one of our sites you signed up
+to:

+* If you're using our global, US-hosted site at `www.pythonanywhere.com`, then the SSH server's hostname is `ssh.pythonanywhere.com`
+* If you're using our EU-hosted site at `eu.pythonanywhere.com`, then the SSH server's hostname is `ssh.eu.pythonanywhere.com`

-Use your normal username and password and connect to ssh.pythonanywhere.com.
+Use your normal username and password and connect.

-From the command-line, use `sftp <username>@ssh.pythonanywhere.com`.
+To use SFTP, from the command-line, use `sftp <username>@<ssh server hostname>`.

-Filezilla also supports SFTP; just use `ssh.pythonanywhere.com` as the server (if you're entering it into the box at the top of the main screen, you'll need to specify SFTP there too, like this: `sftp://ssh.pythonanywhere.com`.)
+Filezilla also supports SFTP; just use `ssh.pythonanywhere.com` or `ssh.eu.pythonanywhere.com` as the server (if you're entering it into the box at the top of the main screen, you'll need to specify SFTP there too, like this: `sftp://<ssh server hostname>`.)

 **NOTE:** If your `.bashrc` outputs *anything* to the console when you connect, the SFTP connection will not work.
 SFTP from the command line will give you an